dentsucreativeuk/dev-standards/Admin/Git.md

 # Git Source Control
 > Part of [Administration](/Admin/Index.md)

-With a few small exceptions, the majority of work undertaken at Whitespace is not compiled or released software, and therefore does not necessitate a versioning strategy.
-However, due to the nature of websites this does mean the repository should be managed in a consistent, reliable manner.
+The below guidance details our overall process for dealing with version control in a consistent, predictable manner which works for all developers.
+There may be small deviations amongst repositories, but regardless of this, there are four 🌟 golden rules 🌟 which should always be followed:

+ 1. 🌟 **Only commit into a feature branch** (ideally with a job number and descriptive name).
+ 2. 🌟 **Never merge from release branches into any other branch** (for example, `release/development`, `release/production` etc).
+ 3. 🌟 **Keep your branches focused**—don't merge in other branches, work on unrelated issues (use a new branch), or rebase on release branches.
+Trust in git, and keep your head.
+ 4. 🌟 **If in doubt, ask.** Don't plough on regardless—it's almost always better to let someone else know if a situation is causing concern.

+### Ultimately, following this guidance—whatever the work, and however quickly you need to do the job—will mean more time for everyone to do the great work they want.

 ## Which projects does this apply to?
-In short, any new project that is not versioned **should** follow these guidelines.
-Any project utilising Capistrano or other automated deployment tool **must** follow these guidelines.
+In short, any new project that is not specifically following another standard **must** follow these guidelines.

+## Branch types

+### Main branch
+The main branch (usually called `main` or `master` should be used as the starting point for any new work.
+It contains all work that has reached production release and has proven to be working.

-## Target branches
+### Release branches
-In any project under these guidelines, the following branches will always exist:

- - `main`
+The following branches are release branches; used for deployment to external environments:

- - `development`
+ - `release/development`
- - `staging`
+ - `release/staging`
- - `production`
+ - `release/production`

-With the exception of `main`, these are referred to as the **target** branches.
-This means they will never be deleted, and are used when deploying work.
-Commits **must never** be made directly to the target branches.
+Used when deploying feature branches, Commits **must never** be made directly to the release branches.

-The target branches **must** only contain commits that have been merged in from _work_ or _hotfix_ branches.
-The `main` branch **must** only be merged into once work or hotfix branches have been fully merged into the other three, and the work is considered complete.
+The release branches **must** only contain commits that have been merged in from feature branches.

-Except for in special circumstances such as rebasing or tidying up branch issues, `main` is also the only branch which should be used as a root for new branches (see [FAQ](#FAQ)).

-## Work and hotfix branches
+## Feature branches
-These are the branches in which commits should be made.
+These are the branches in which work commits can be made.
+There are two main types of feature branch:

-Work branches are for longer term (1+ day) projects, and **must** be prefixed with a job number and a forward slash.
+ 1. A **work** branch, prefixed by a job number.
+ 2. A **hotfix** branch, prefixed with `hotfix/`.

-A hotfix branch can be used for short term and emergency fixes, and **should** be labelled `hotfix`, and only one branch of that nature should exist at a time.
+A hotfix branch can be used for short term and emergency fixes.
+For all other types of work, use a work branch.

 An example repository during work in progress might look like this: